 This is the section most color guides skip, so pay attention.

 Lavender and lilac: Golden-hour light adds red and orange tones to everything.
 Lavender, which is already a mix of blue and red, shifts toward a muddy brownish-purple in warm light.
 In shade, it goes gray.
 It’s the most reliably disappointing color in beach wedding photos.
-If you love purple, go deep: plum, eggplant, and deep violet are stable and gorgeous.
+If you love purple, go deep — plum, eggplant, and deep violet are stable and gorgeous.

 Pale yellow: Washes out completely in bright sun.
-Your bridesmaid in pale yellow stands next to a white sand beach and she’s just… gone.
+Your bridesmaid in pale yellow stands next to white sand and she’s just… gone.
 Pale yellow works in soft morning light in non-beach environments.
 In direct beach sun, it disappears.

 Neon and highly saturated brights (hot pink, electric blue, chartreuse): These colors are designed to grab attention indoors where everything is neutral.
-Outdoors in direct sun, they become overexposed: the camera can’t hold the color detail.
+Outdoors in direct sun, they become overexposed — the camera can’t hold the color detail.
 The result looks like a digital glitch rather than a fashion choice.

 Cool mint: One of the most requested colors that looks worst on film.
 The greenish-blue balance that makes mint feel fresh indoors shifts hard toward yellow-green in golden-hour light.
 It doesn’t read as a deliberate palette choice; it reads as a color correction error.